-- a.
-Legal updates. - b.
-De-escalation tactics, including reasonably effective alternatives to force including applicable legal requirements (RCW 10.120.010). - c.
-The duty to intervene. - d.
-The duty to request and/or render medical aid. - e.
-Warning shots (see the Firearms Policy). - f.
-Guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities. - g.
-Exercising reasonable care in determining when to use force. - h.
-Evaluation of whether certain applications of force are reasonable and proportional to the threat or resistance. - i.
-Review of the Use of Force Policy. - j.
-All other subjects covered in this policy (e.g., use of deadly force, chokeholds and carotid holds, discharge of a firearm at or from a moving vehicle, verbal warnings).
+- (a) Legal updates. - (b) De-escalation tactics, including reasonably effective alternatives to force including applicable legal requirements (RCW 10.120.010). - (c) The duty to intervene. - (d) The duty to request and/or render medical aid. - (e) Warning shots (see the Firearms Policy). - (f) Guidelines regarding vulnerable populations, including but not limited to children, elderly, pregnant persons, and individuals with physical, mental, or intellectual disabilities. - (g) Exercising reasonable care in determining when to use force. - (h) Evaluation of whether certain applications of force are reasonable and proportional to the threat or resistance. - (i) All other subjects covered in this policy (e.g., use of deadly force, chokeholds and carotid holds, discharge of a firearm at or from a moving vehicle, verbal warnings).

-300.11 USE OF FORCE ANALYSIS
+300.9 USE OF FORCE ANALYSIS

-The Operations Division Commander shall prepare an annual management review and analysis report on use of force incidents.
+The Operations Captain shall prepare an annual management review and analysis report on use of force incidents.
 The report shall be submitted to and reviewed and approved by the Chief of Police.
 The report should not contain the names of officers, suspects, or case numbers and should include:

-- a.
-The identification of any trends in the use of force by members.
+- (a) The identification of any trends in the use of force by members.

-- b.
-Training needs recommendations.
+- (b) Training needs recommendations.

-- c.
-Equipment needs recommendations.
+- (c) Equipment needs recommendations.

-- d.
-Policy revision recommendations.
+- (d) Policy revision recommendations.